Sabicool/Medicine/01 Disciplines/Clinical/Emergencies/Shock.md

 [^1]: Except for in obstructive shock, where the obstructive cause must be dealt with first (e.g. tension pneumothorax)
 [^2]: CVP is a poor predictor of fluid responsiveness
+[^3]: Dexamethasone does not interfere with the cortisol level allowing one to perform an ACTH stimulation test later if indicated